AI Regulatory Tracker

 International

-EU AI Act Classifies Mental Health AI as "High-Risk"
+EU AI Act Classifies Consumer AI Chatbots as Potentially High-Risk

-European Union's AI Act officially designates mental health AI systems—particularly those used for diagnosis, treatment planning, or crisis assessment—as high-risk applications requiring conformity assessment, transparency requirements, and human oversight.
+European Union's AI Act establishes risk-based classification for AI systems.
+Consumer-facing AI chatbots, particularly those used for health guidance, emotional support, or interactions with vulnerable populations, may be designated high-risk and require conformity assessment, transparency requirements, and human oversight.
 Enforcement begins in 2026.

 Need Help Navigating Regulatory Compliance?

-Our evaluation frameworks help mental health AI systems meet evolving regulatory requirements across federal, state, and clinical standards.
+Our evaluation frameworks help consumer-facing AI systems meet evolving regulatory requirements across federal, state, and clinical standards.

 Request Risk Assessment